 Oil may impact coral reefs in a negative way.
 These reefs are not only beautiful, they provide a habitat for many sea creatures.
 NOAA indicates the impact of oil on coral reefs is difficult to predict.
 Oil also clogs up the gills of the fish that live there and suffocates them.
 When oil floats on the surface, it blocks sunlight and prevents marine plants from using light for photosynthesis.
 These plants are important parts of the food chain and the reef habitats found in the oceans.

-- Industry and sewage waste discharge
+- Industry waste

 - Household cleaning products